 · Sunday morning crafting exercises and re-writes

-· Friday dinner, two breakfasts and two lunches
+· Friday and Sunday dinner, two breakfasts and two lunches

-· Lodging at the Blue Lupine Friday and Saturday nights; private or shared rooms with private baths.
-The Blue Lupine is a 10 minute walk from 26 Split Rock Cove
+· 3 nights lodging at the Blue Lupin; private or shared rooms with private baths.
+The Blue Lupin is a 10 minute walk from 26 Split Rock Cove

 · Free time on Saturday afternoon for writing, walking along the coast, or other adventures